 Bluetooth or Wireless Hands-Free Kit

-It many countries it’s illegal to drive while on your phone, so set up a hands-free method to prevent any phone-related distractions while you’re driving – and remember, it’s not always possible to stop your car to check your phone for directions or to answer a call, so have an alternative in place.
+In many countries, it’s illegal to drive while on your phone, so set up a hands-free method to prevent any phone-related distractions while you’re driving – and remember, it’s not always possible to stop your car to check your phone for directions or to answer a call, so have an alternative in place.

 Most modern vehicles come with USB ports these days, so you can plug your phone in to charge.
 Be mindful that it could drain your battery, but keep a cable just in case your battery power starts to dwindle, especially if you’re relying on your phone for directions and contact numbers.